hombreperro45/docs/docs/library/Core_Template.md

 ## Extensions

+Content that can be loaded by the (Core name) core.

 --Check the supported extensions entry in the relevant core info file (https://github.com/libretro/libretro-super/tree/master/dist/info)--
 --Extensions such as cue or m3u will eventually have a hyperlink for their respective guides--

 --If no extensions use--
 The (Core name) core does not feature extension use.

+## Database(s)

+RetroArch databases that are associated with the (Core name) core

+--Check the database entry in the relevant core info file (https://github.com/libretro/libretro-super/tree/master/dist/info)--

 ## BIOS